How to Load Test HTTP Live Media Streaming (HLS) with JMeter

 If you have any questions or comments, please feel share them below.
 I’ll do my best to answer as quickly as possible.

 Want more information on load testing with JMeter?
 Sign up for our free JMeter online training course.
+Try out BlazeMeter by putting your JMX file or URL in the box below and your test will start in minutes.

 You might also find these useful: